ibm-cloud-docs/virtualization/hyper-v-faq.md

 ## How do I order Hyper-V?
 {: #how-do-i-order-hyper-v}

-You can install Hyper-V on an existing server by issuing an OS Reload and changing the operating system to “Windows 2008 Server Datacenter Edition with Hyper-V." To provision a new server with Hyper-V, order a new server and select “Windows 2008 Server Datacenter Edition with Hyper-V” as the operating system.
+You can install Hyper-V on an existing server by issuing an OS Reload and changing the operating system to a supported Windows Server Datacenter Edition with Hyper-V. To provision a new server with Hyper-V, order a new server and select a supported Windows Server Datacenter Edition with Hyper-V. See [Obtaining installation media](/docs/virtualization?topic=virtualization-setting-up-hyper-v&locale=en#obtaining-installation-media)

-## Is Hyper-V preinstalled with Windows 2008 Server Datacenter Edition?
-{: #is-hyper-v-preinstalled-with-windows-2008-server-datacenter-edition}

-Hyper-V is not preinstalled on Windows 2008 servers.
-If you want to install Hyper-V on your Windows 2008 server, you need to issue an OS Reload and select “Windows 2008 Server Datacenter Edition with Hyper-V” as the operating system.

 ## The OS Reload for Hyper-V is done.
 What's next?
 {: #the-os-reload-for-hyper-v-is-done-what-s-next}